WordPress Pricing in 2022 – How Much Does a WordPress Website Cost?

 An SSL (Secure Sockets Layer) certificate is a data transfer protocol that encrypts data sent between the servers and clients.
 The benefits of an SSL certificate include encryption, privacy, and data protection.
 All websites that store sensitive user information, such as credit card details, should have an SSL certificate.

 When an SSL certificate is installed on your WordPress website, HTTPS (HyperText Transfer Protocol Secure) will appear at the beginning of your site’s address along with a padlock symbol that signifies the website’s security.

 Most web hosting providers usually include a free SSL certificate with hosting plans.
-However, you can also choose to use another type of SSL certificate for better security.
+However, you can also use another type of SSL certificate for better security.

 The price of SSL certificates varies based on their types and validation levels.
-With this in mind, be sure to research before purchasing one for your WordPress site.
+With this in mind, research before purchasing one for your WordPress site.

 On the other hand, small businesses or eCommerce sites that handle online transactions should use a Wildcard SSL certificate to secure multiple domains and subdomains.
 The price of this type of SSL starts at $50/year.

 WordPress plugins are software that either adds new features or extends the functionality of existing WordPress features.
-Although the core WordPress software already has security measures in place, having extra layers will benefit your website in the long run.
+Although the core WordPress software already has security measures, having extra layers will benefit your website in the long run.

 There are three types of WordPress plugins:

 - Free plugins – usually developed as a promotion to the paid version, have no upfront or add-on costs.

 - Freemium plugins – users can use the basic features but have to pay for more functionality.